sshakya01/tweedr/README.md

 Let's make a cool new app called ***TWEEDR***!!
 Not Twitter, geez...

 An Express backend has already been provided for you, because we love you all very much.
 You will just need to create a React frontend for it.
+(You shouldn't need to modify anything in the Express backend, except to connect the React frontend.
+The model, controllers, etc. are all set up already.)

 ### Wireframe